Symmetry-required Orbital Selectivity in Monolayer FeSe: Results and Discussion

-Since no static N\'eel order is observed, we wish to consider dynamic fluctuations of this order.
+Since no static, long-range, N\'eel order is observed, we wish to consider dynamic fluctuations of this order.
 The importance and effects of (symmetry-breaking) fluctuations on the spectral properties -- and the wave functions themselves -- can vary depending on the particular system and property being investigated.
-For example, it is well-known~\cite{wurtenberg_1990} that to explain the observed broadening of spectral lines in ARPES due to lattice vibrations or the observed exchange splittings above the Curie temperature~\cite{kirschner_1984, kakizaki_1994,aebi_1996, pickel_2010,kagome2024}, it is necessary to take into account that the local band structure will differ at different places and times in the crystal.
-These effects are often examined using an Eliashberg-type formalism in which the single-particle spectra do not explicitly reflect the symmetry-breaking of the fluctuations; interpretations of existing ARPES spectra for monolayer FeSe~\cite{Yi2015Jul,Zhang2016Sep} are consistent with the Eliashberg approach we use in the following.
+For example, it is well-known~\cite{wurtenberg_1990} that to explain the observed broadening of spectral lines in ARPES due to lattice vibrations or the observed exchange splittings above the Curie temperature~\cite{kirschner_1984, kakizaki_1994,aebi_1996, pickel_2010,kagome2024}, it may be necessary to take into account that the local band structure will differ at different places and times in the crystal, i.e., the short-range (broken symmetry) fluctuations.
+These short-range fluctuations have been treated in different approximations, such as decomposing them into (incoherent) sums of ordered phases, or within an Eliashberg-type formalism in which the single-particle spectra do not explicitly reflect the symmetry-breaking of the fluctuations, an approach that has been used in the interpretations of ARPES spectra for monolayer FeSe \cite{Yi2015Jul,Zhang2016Sep}.